-When we founded arkitaip back in 2019, we set out on a mission to create clothing that embodies laissez-faire elegance, respect for our planet, and functionality.
+When my mum and I founded arkitaip back in 2019, we set out on a mission to create clothing that embodies laissez-faire elegance, respect for our planet, and functionality.
 Ever since our aim has been to design pieces for those who appreciate fashion but are mindful of their responsibility to make responsible purchases.

 Before we started, we made a promise: we would create our first garment only once we had found the perfect material.